LiamMartens/xTend/README.md

 #Introducing xTend

+##Working on version 7.0, big update on the way

 ###*What is xTend?*
 xTend is a simple and easy to use yet powerful and very extendable PHP MVC framework